All Multiparty Quantum States Can Be Made Monogamous: Quantum work-deficit

-In this appendix, we briefly introduce the information-theoretic measure of quantum correlation, known as quantum work-deficit \cite{workdeficit} for an arbitrary bipartite quantum state $\rho_{AB}$.
+We now briefly introduce the information-theoretic measure of quantum correlation, known as quantum work-deficit \cite{workdeficit} for an arbitrary bipartite quantum state $\rho_{AB}$.
 Let us begin by considering the number, \(I_{G}\), of pure qubits that can be extracted from $\rho_{AB}$ by ``closed global operations'', with the latter consisting of any sequence of unitary operations and dephasing.
 It can be shown that

 where $N $ is the \(\log\) of the dimension of the Hilbert space ${\cal H}$ on which $\rho_{AB}$ is defined.
 This thermodynamic ``work'' that can be extracted from the quantum state \(\rho_{AB}\) may require to employ global operations, which are not accessible to observers who are situated in separated laboratories.
 To obtain a quantification of the amount of work that can be extracted from \(\rho_{AB}\) by local actions, we restrict to ``closed local quantum operations and classical communication (CLOCC)'', which consists of local unitaries, local dephasings, and sending dephased states from one party to another.
 Under these local actions, the number of pure qubits that can be extracted is given by